SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    The only exclusivity-specific rule here is the restriction on nonescaping function paramaters.

 ..
-TR: There are a bunch of technical restrictions on escaping closures.
-   Maybe that should go in the Reference under function types or under closure expressions?
-   In the type system, a function type does have a notion of whether or not it is escaping.
-   We don't have a spot to put non-syntax entities in the reference, so this kind of cross-cutting topic doesn't have a good home.

-..
 TR: Xref to the reference and move this whole rule there.

 ..
 Because the captured value can't escape, the nested function will also be restricted from escaping, making it nonescaping too.

-For functions that take one or more closures, the restriction is as follows: a nonescaping closure that's passed as a parameter to the enclosing function can't be used as a parameter when calling another nonescaping closure.
+For functions that take closures, the restriction is as follows: a nonescaping closure that's passed as a parameter to the enclosing function can't be used as a parameter when calling another nonescaping closure.
-For example, none of the following three variations on passing nonescaping closure parameters are allowed:
+For example, none of the following three variations that involve passing nonescaping closure parameters are allowed:

 .. testcode:: memory-closures